-GLAXOSMITHKLINE PRIZE FOR EXCELLENCE IN HUMAN RESOURCE MANAGEMENT
+GLAXOSMITHKLINE PRIZE FOR EXCELLENCE IN HUMAN RESOURCES

-This prize, value €1000, will be awarded annually on the recommendation of the Professor of Management/Head of School to one of the top five students with the highest aggregate provisional results in the Semester 1 modules of the final year required for the HR Stream of the B. Comm, provided an overall result of Second Class Honours, Grade 1 has been achieved.
+This prize, which is aimed at students taking the HR Stream, will be awarded annually on the recommendation of the Head of Management/Head of School to best performing students with the highest aggregate provisional results in the Semester 1 modules of the final year required for the Management Stream of the B. Comm., provided an overall result of Second Class Honours, Grade 1 has been achieved.
+To take up the prize, the student must also achieve an overall Second Class Honours, Grade 1 in their degree.